Neuropsychology Postdoctoral Fellowship

 Licensing Requirements

 The program structure, training experiences, and level of supervision result in the fellow exceeding the licensing requirements for the State of Alabama Board of Examiners in Psychology.
-If fellows plan to seek licensure in another state, then accommodations are made, when possible, to ensure eligibility for licensing in the chosen state.
+If fellows plan to seek licensure in another state, accommodations are made when possible to ensure eligibility for licensing in the chosen state.
 The fellow is encouraged to sit for the licensing exam prior to the completion of the fellowship.
 Study materials for the licensing exam are available and updated as funds are available.

-Accredited by The Joint Commission, the BVAMC is a state-of-the-art 313-bed acute tertiary care facility that provides a wide array of health care to veterans of Alabama and surrounding states and boasts state- of-the-art fully automated patient records and medical library.
+Accredited by The Joint Commission, the BVAMC is a state-of-the-art 313-bed acute tertiary care facility that provides a wide array of health care to veterans of Alabama and surrounding states while boasting state-of-the-art fully automated patient records and medical library.
 The facility provides comprehensive health care through primary and tertiary care in areas of medicine, surgery, mental health, physical medicine and rehabilitation, neurology, oncology, dentistry, geriatrics, and blind rehabilitation.
-The facility is also a recognized leader in palliative care and multiple sclerosis, as well as a primary stroke and renal transplant center.
-The BVAMC is a major training facility in the region and has students, interns, residents, and fellows in nearly all health care specialties in the facility.
+The facility is also a recognized leader in palliative care and multiple sclerosis, as well as, a primary stroke and renal transplant center.
+The BVAMC is a major training facility in the region, with students, interns, residents, and fellows in nearly all health care specialties.